 I also felt this movie at least didn’t peak halfway through.
 The action remained more consistent.
 My problem though is that it got very repetitive.
-Most of the action scenes involve Keanu Reeves shoot people in the face and then flipping a thug around, pinning him down and before killing 2 to 3 more people before finishing him off.
+Most of the action scenes involve Keanu Reeves shooting people in the face and then flipping a thug around, pinning him down, killing 2 to 3 more people before finishing his original target off.
 The only sequences that felt creative were the battle between Cassian and Wick as they run around some parked cars and the sequence when Wick arrives back in New York.
-Unfortunately, the later sequence felt really out of place and way too over the top.
+Unfortunately, the later sequence felt out of place and way too over the top.

 I’ll start with Collateral first.

 The first thing I’d like to state is Vincent (Tom Cruise) actually feels like a hitman.
 He actively thinks of how to not only kill his mark but how to get away.
 In no part of any of the John Wick movies did he (nor any of the other assassins) make an attempt to hide their identity.
 This made some sense in the first movie as I think he was trying to tell the crime world to basically fuck off, but considering he actually is tasked with an assassination in the sequel, I believe he could have actually planned his getaway much better.

 Now, in the Club Fever shootout, we witness Vincent set up Max (Jamie Foxx) as bait.
 He knows his employers think that Max is the actual hitman, so he sends Max into the middle of the dance floor.
 This ruse confuses the FBI, the target’s bodyguards and the cartel hitmen who keep were sent to check on the situation.
 Although his identity was most likely compromised, he will live and be able to cash his paycheck if he gets away.